walquis/git-basics-team-project/thebook/src/instructor-notes/session1.md

 # Session 1

 ## Setup
+- If Zoom, get a breakout room set up for each team.
+- Have each team rendezvous on Slack.
 - Ppl will need to authenticate with a Personal Access Token, since they (probly) don't have SSH keys set up.
 - Make sure everyone is set up in their project team.
 - Prework: Ask ppl for red/green reactions w.r.t. completion.